 The work in the 2020 to 2024 funding cycle builds upon the RTF's scoping effort in 2019.
 In 2020 through 2022, the focus of the work is on enhancing the RTF's analytical capabilities, including exploring enhancements to existing building simulation models or alternative modeling approaches.
-As described above, the work in 2023 focuses on finalizing a residential EnergyPlus work and starting to update its demand response analysis
+As described above, the work in 2024 focuses on continuing to update the RTF's demand response analysis leveraging the residential EnergyPlus work.